ehmicky/autoserver/docs/functions.md

 }
 ```

-Those will be available using the schema function variable `$PARAMS`.
+Those will be available using the schema function variable `$params`.
-E.g. the previous example would set `$PARAMS.password` to `"admin"`.
+E.g. the previous example would set `$params.password` to `"admin"`.